COSC3020/tsp-held-karp-regtoga/README.md

 The memory complexity is the same as the time compelity of the function because every loop terminates in saving a value to the memo list. so memory complexity worst case is $\in |v| * 2^|v|$

+I talked to the TA about the complexity and he did the math infront of me showing the 2^|v|.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.